 After an agonising few minutes wait, the teacher would arrive and let us all in.
 I was grateful when there were seating plans, it didn’t matter who I sat next to, I was hated and bullied by most.
 Just because I was sat next to someone nice didn’t mean the people in-front, behind, the other side of me or the other side of the classroom were going to not bother raising their voices.
 I hated when we got to choose who to sit next to, I had no friends and nobody liked me.
 It was an awful feeling having to place myself next to someone, who would then make such a fuss and create laughter at me.
 “I’m not sitting next to Natasha, I’m moving”, “I’m not being funny, but if I have to sit next to Natasha I will actually throw up, she stinks”.
 “It’s pointless me sitting next to Natasha, she doesn’t talk, she doesn’t even nod her head or look at me”.
 I loved working by myself.
 I was a hard worker, motivated by good grades and achieving.
 I could only work well when I was left alone, which was rarely.

-So, after the drama and events of the queue, the seating arrangements and of course the register it was now finally time to start the lesson.
-The teacher would attempt desperately to be heard explaining the aims of the lesson, whilst 14 year olds would be talking, shouting and laughing over her/ his voice.
+So, after the drama and events of the queue, the seating arrangements and of course the register, it was now finally time to start the lesson.
+The teacher would attempt desperately to be heard explaining the aims of the lesson, whilst 14-year-olds would be talking, shouting and laughing over their voice.
 The bullies, which consisted of around 80% of the group, would insist on throwing pencils and bits of rubber at my head.
-They’d whisper and share apparently true rumors about my life.
+They’d whisper and share, awkwardly inaccurate, rumors about my life.
 They’d burst into fits of laughter at the way I was sitting or my awkward posture, which only displayed severe anxiety and a look of being out of my depth.
 After the teacher had completely lost their patience and had screamed for everyone to “shut up!” and had of course threatened everyone with lunch time detention, people would quieten down for a short while.
 The teacher would then again explain the lesson.
 She/ He would ask us to get out our exercise books.
 I was filled with dread, I had been through so much already, it was only 9:15am.
 I was damaged.
 I couldn’t find it in me to move my arms to find my book in my bag, and if I did I would be faced with noticing someone had fed it left over bacon sandwich and orange juice anyway, so I was better off sitting without my book.
 The teacher would come over and angrily announce “Natasha, I am not giving you yet another exercise book, how do you keep losing them?” this would be met with unwanted comments from the bullies “she doesn’t talk Mrs/Sir, she’s ignorant”.
 I’d be given scrap paper and be asked to write up my work in my free time.